Tewkesbury Arts and Drama Society

 Entertaining the Tewkesbury community with high quality amateur dramatic productions for over 30 years

 TADS, Sovereign Cottage, Back Lane, Bredon, Tewkesbury, Gloucestershire, GL20 7LH

-In the Cross House Tavern -
+Cross House Tavern -

 Please contact Secretary for joining details

 A couple running away to get married stop at a farm house Bed & Breakfast where they are joined by an other couple: a vicar and his wife on their holidays.

 Sandra and James are a married couple.
 They’ve been married for years and things have become, well, a little dull.

 A little indiscretion threatens blackmail and in an attempt to get to grips with things, Geoff bumps off the blackmailer.
 Now what to do with the body?

 With a common cause, the couple are reunited as they dispose of the body

 Brecht's masterpiece is as current today as it was when it was written.
 This production continues the aims of "Epic Theatre" in a way that would make the author proud, by turning the spectator into an observer and arousing their capacity for action.